notslang/jade-book/views/_ch7.md

   extends layout2
 ```

-This is a rather "edge" case because there is usually no reason to structure your templates in such a way that render-time logic influances compile-time statements.
+This is a rather "edge" case because there is usually no reason to structure your templates in such a way that render-time logic influences compile-time statements.
 Thus, this incompatibility will probably not be fixed.

 ###Extra Things in Extenders
 If you have things, other than blocks, in a template which extends another template, they will be ignored.
 For example: